christopherdavies2/automation_test_template/README.md

 # Run Tests for a Specified Browser

 In the 'common.properties' file change the value of the 'browser' property to be either 'chrome', 'firefox' or 'edge'.
-You also add a 'browser' property to one of the '{environment}.properties' files to run a specific browser for a particular environment.
+You can also add a 'browser' property to one of the '{environment}.properties' files to run a specific browser for a particular environment.